 Comments: DOT is preparing new guidance on State Freight Plans to replace the existing Interim Guidance.
-The FAST Act included additional requirements for State Freight Plans and this new guidance will address those new requirements, respond to comments received on the Interim Guidance (released in 2012 after the passage of MAP-21), and provide further guidance on State Freight Plan requirements that carried over from MAP-21.
+The Fixing America's Surface Transportation (FAST) Act included additional requirements for State Freight Plans and this new guidance will address those new requirements, respond to comments received on the Interim Guidance (released in 2012 after the passage of MAP-21), and provide further guidance on State Freight Plan requirements that carried over from MAP-21.
 In addition, this guidance specifically discusses local community impacts and provides several new data sources that States can use to develop their Plans.
 This guidance will be forthcoming.

 Recommendation: In order to clarify the federal role related to freight-related local traffic congestion, in implementing MAP-21 and any subsequent reauthorization, in its final guidance on state freight plans, Secretary of Transportation should incorporate additional information to help states define and prioritize local community impacts of national freight movements, including traffic-congestion impacts, and to establish what data could be consistently collected and analyzed in order to prioritize impacts of freight on local traffic congestion.